 The framework and specifications should also document clear methodology around the creation of performance expectations for NAEP assessments, given that the crosses of DCIs, SEPs, and CCCs (assuming they are adopted) will yield a far greater number of possible combinations than the crosses of content and practice in the current NAEP framework.
 At present, states vary on the approach of assessing any possible combination of the foundational dimensions of the standards versus assessing only the specifically crossed performance expectations defined in the NGSS.
 Given that NAEP has a different purpose than a state accountability assessment does, we propose that continuing to be more generalized may better reflect the variety in format and instruction of the standards across the nation, as well as the holistic way instruction should occur, and would provide the opportunity to measure a range of applied performances that students can do.
-Whatever methodology is chosen, clear definition of the blueprint that any given NAEP assessment's performance expectations must meet will be paramount in the design and interpretation of the assessment and results.
+Whatever methodology is chosen, clear definition of the blueprint that any given NAEP assessment and results.
 NAEP developers must be extremely transparent and explicit about the interpretations - and non-interpretations - of the assessment results based on the defined methodology in comparison to each particular state's standards and approach.